matthewfeickert-talks/talk-uw-madison-seminar-2025/talk.md

 </p>
 ]

-.bold.center[Having access to the gradients can make the fit orders of magnitude faster than finite difference]
+.bold.center.large[Having access to the gradients can make the<br>fit orders of magnitude faster than finite difference]

----
-# Bringing gradients further into statistical treatments of systematics

-* Applying gradients to systematic calculations
-* In particle physics analysis common to have finned statistical models
-* Current underlying statistical models (HistFactory and Combine) assume that effects of systematic uncertainties factorizes
-* Systematics probed one at a time, doesn't capture effects that have interactions (don't factorize)
-* New statistical model specifications could support off-axis systematic variations for improved modelling
-* Previous attempts to do this with `pyhf` involved using Gaussian Processes
-* Fitting the rate(nuisance parameter) function requires evaluating lots of systematic variations
-* Fitting the response can be made much more efficient if we have access to derivative information (e.g. dRate / dNuisance Parameter)

 ---
 # New Art: Analysis as a Differentiable Program